EthanCavadia/EthanCavadia.github.io/README.md

 ![](/Assets/BM_Sphere.png)
 > benchmark done on Windows 10, CPU I7-7700HQ

-The result given are that the intrinsics functions are slower if not iterate a lot of time.
+The result given is that the intrinsic functions are slower if not iterate a lot of time.

 # Conclusion

-In order for the optimisation to work it have to be iterate a lot of time.
+For the optimization to work it have to iterate a lot of time.

 I learned a lot about data structures and assembly.

-This was an interesting experience and made me get interessted more about the thing i was looking during the process of this project.
+This was an interesting experience and made me get interested more about the thing I was looking for during the process of this project.